 - Social history such as living situation, work or school, family and friendships, education history

 The clinician will then work with you to put it all together and come up with a plan for the next steps.
 Next steps often include gathering more history, consulting with others, sharing the pros and cons of treatment options, and beginning treatment, if that treatment makes sense to both of you.
-Sometimes you and the evaluating clinician will conclude that the care you need is offered outside of Dartmouth-Hitchcock.
+Sometimes you and the evaluating clinician will conclude that the care you need is offered outside of Dartmouth Hitchcock Medical Center and Clinics.
 If this is the case, our clinic staff will assist you in connecting with that source of care.

 For referring physicians

-To refer a patient for consultation in the Department of Psychiatry, contact the DHMC Physician Connection Center.
+To refer a patient for consultation in the Department of Psychiatry, contact our Physician Connection Center.
 You also may contact a Department of Psychiatry program or location directly.